tmclo/hugo-stack/README.md

 # hugo-stack
-This is an example of creating a high-availability hugo cluster utilising Docker Swarm & Traefik
+This is an example of creating a high-availability hugo cluster utilising Docker Swarm, Nginx & Traefik

 The deployment of the infrastructure is managed using Terraform whilst the configuration for Docker Swarm and deploying the hugo cluster is managed with ansible.